Volunteer Opportunities

 Contact Info: Denise Evans, Parks Volunteer Coordinator, devans@washoecounty.gov

 Many of the larger scale projects tackled by Washoe County Parks staff could not be completed without the help of a volunteer group.
 Whether you are part of a neighborhood association, civic group, faith-based organization, service organization, school group, business or other community organization - we can use your help!
 We will do our best to work with your schedule and abilities at a location that is convenient for you.
-Our staff will work closely with you to provide direction and will loan you all of the necessary supplies, tools, and safety equipment needed to get the job done.
+Our staff will work closely with you to provide direction and will provide all of the necessary supplies, tools, and safety equipment needed to get the job done.
 Already have a project in mind or would like to make a donation towards supplies?
 Please let us know!

-Park Ranger Aide - Work under the direction of a park ranger to perform general park beautification and maintenance.
+• volunteer and park rangerPark Ranger Aide - Work under the direction of a park ranger to perform general park beautification and maintenance.
 Tasks may include litter picking, weeding, pruning, and more.
 Let us know if you have a special skill that you would like to apply!
-Opportunities exist at any of our parks.
+Opportunities exist in many of our parks.

-- Litter Picker - Work independently to pick up litter while enjoying your normal activities in Washoe County Parks.
+• Litter Picker - Work independently to pick up litter while enjoying your normal activities in Washoe County Parks.
 Keeping a log of your hours while doing this can help us with grant funding!

-- Visitor Center Hosts and Trail Guides at the Galena Creek Visitor Center.
+• Visitor Center Hosts and Trail Guides at the Galena Creek Visitor Center

 Washoe County Parks partner with Keep Truckee Meadows Beautiful (KTMB) for several community cleanups throughout the year including the Great Community Cleanup in Spring and the Truckee River Cleanup in late September.
 Visit KTMB.org/volunteer for dates and to sign up!